Daniel Sturridge

+Daniel Andre Sturridge (born 1 September 1989) is an English former professional footballer who played as a striker.
+Since 2023, he has worked as a television pundit for Sky Sports.

-Sturridge spent four years in the Aston Villa academy before moving to Coventry City.
+Sturridge was scouted by Aston Villa and played for a number of years in their younger academy sides before moving to Coventry City in 2002.
 He then signed for Manchester City in 2003.
 He continued his development at City and played in two FA Youth Cup finals.
-He made his first-team debut in the 2007–08 season, becoming the only player ever to score in the FA Youth Cup, FA Cup and Premier League in the same season.
-He left City in 2009 and signed for Chelsea, where he was loaned out to Bolton Wanderers for the second half of the 2010–11 season.
-After a successful spell at Bolton, scoring eight goals in 12 appearances, he returned to Chelsea for the 2011–12 season.
+He made his first-team debut in the 2007–08 season, becoming the only player to score in the FA Youth Cup, FA Cup and Premier League in the same season.
+He left City in 2009 to sign for Chelsea, where he was loaned to Bolton Wanderers for the second half of the 2010–11 season.
+After a successful spell at Bolton, scoring eight goals in 12 appearances, he returned to Chelsea for the 2011–12 season, winning the FA Cup and UEFA Champions League.

-He left Chelsea to join Liverpool in January 2013, where he formed an attacking partnership with Luis Suárez dubbed 'SAS'.
-Liverpool scored more than 100 league goals in the 2013–14 season with Sturridge scoring 21 goals, behind only Suárez with 31.
-The following two seasons were curtailed by myriad injuries, limiting him to very few appearances.
-He scored the opening goal in the 2016 Europa League final, although Liverpool eventually lost the game to Sevilla.
+He left Chelsea to join Liverpool in January 2013, where he formed an attacking partnership with Luis Suárez.
+Liverpool scored more than 100 goals in the 2013–14 Premier League season with Sturridge scoring 21 goals, behind only Suárez on 31.
+The following two seasons were curtailed by injuries, limiting Sturridge to very few appearances.
+He scored the opening goal in the 2016 UEFA Europa League final, although Liverpool eventually lost the game to Sevilla.
 He featured most often as a substitute in the next seasons under manager Jürgen Klopp, but was part of the UEFA Champions League-winning squad in 2019.
 He subsequently had spells with Turkish Süper Lig club Trabzonspor and Australian A-League club Perth Glory.

 Sturridge has represented England at all levels.
-He made 15 appearances and scored four goals for the under-21 team.
-He made his debut for England against Sweden on 15 November 2011 and was selected for the 2012 Summer Olympics, the 2014 FIFA World Cup and UEFA Euro 2016.
+He made his debut for the senior team against Denmark in November 2011 and was selected for the 2014 FIFA World Cup and UEFA Euro 2016, earning 26 England caps in total.
+He also represented Great Britain at the 2012 Summer Olympics.

+Early life

+Daniel Andre Sturridge was born on 1 September 1989 in Birmingham, West Midlands.
+He is the son of former footballer Mike Sturridge, and the nephew of former footballers Dean and Simon Sturridge.
+Sturridge is of Jamaican descent, with all of his grandparents being born in Jamaica.
+He is a relative of former Jamaican footballer Calvin Stewart.

+Sturridge was a supporter of Derby County when he was younger because his uncle Dean played for them, but once he left, Sturridge started supporting Arsenal instead.